Safe-DS/DSL/docs/api/safeds/data/tabular/transformation/TableTransformer.md

         /**
          * Learn a transformation for a set of columns in a table and apply the learned transformation to the same table.
          *
-         * The table is not modified.
-If you also need the fitted transformer, use `fit` and `transform` separately.
+         * Neither the transformer nor the table are modified.
          *
          * @param table The table used to fit the transformer.
 The transformer is then applied to this table.
          * @param columnNames The list of columns from the table used to fit the transformer.
 If `None`, all columns are used.
          *
+         * @result fittedTransformer The fitted transformer.
-         * @result result1 The transformed table.
+         * @result transformedTable The transformed table.
          */
         @Pure
         @PythonName("fit_and_transform")
         fun fitAndTransform(
             table: Table,
             @PythonName("column_names") columnNames: List<String>? = null
-        ) -> result1: Table
+        ) -> (fittedTransformer: TableTransformer, transformedTable: Table)
     }
     ```